oswinrodrigues/tdd-cpp/notes/chapter-02.md

 - Sometimes, in the 'red' or 'green' stage, a refactor of test infrastructure or CUT design (respectively) would help.
     - Keep the TDD cycle stages distinct.
 Do only one thing at a time.
     - In this case, stash the changes from the stage you were in, do the refactor, then come back.
+- Tip: don't have to make green in one go:
+    - Start with "declaration of intent".
+The solution's _what_.
+With unimplemented placeholders.
+    - Then follow with implementing the needful.
+The solution's _how_.

 ## Refactor